steadramon/ESPGeiger/docs/configuration/env.md

 * **Env row missing on `/status`.** No sensor was found at boot.
 Check 3.3 V supply, pull-up resistors (4.7 kΩ typical), SDA/SCL wiring, and the `env.sda` / `env.scl` pref values.
 Enable debug logging to see the probe attempt in the console.
 * **Humidity missing from the row.** You probably have a BMP280, not a BME280.
 The two parts look similar on a board but only BME280 has the humidity sensor.
 The boot log line `Env: <chip> detected` tells you which one you have (serial console, or the Console panel on the `/status` page).
 * **Pressure missing.** You probably have an AHT-only module without the paired BMP280.
 Add a BMP280 on the same I2C bus, or accept that pressure is not available.
-* **Wrong temperature just after boot.** The first sample seeds the EMA.
+* **Wrong temperature just after boot.** The first reading sets the baseline.
 Allow 30 seconds for the smoothed value to settle.